-Credit: 04 (3+1+0) End Semester Exam : 80 marks Internal Assessment : 20 marks Total : 100 marks Time : 3 hrs.
+Credit: 04 (3+1+0) End Semester Exam: 80 marks Internal Assessment: 20 marks

 The basic objectives of the course are to apprise the students about our environment, to understand its interrelationship with man and his linkages with other organisms, which varies in different biomes.
 Also, to sensitise the students with the Environmental problems and degradations.